Related Content

 Because all seats are reserved on Frecce trains Eurail and Interrail users have to pay reservation fees prior to boarding,

-(This price does not include booking fees, because you don't need to pay a booking fee when making reservations on ItaliaRail or at an Italian station).
+(This price does not include booking fees, because you don't need to pay a booking fee when making reservations on ItaliaRail or at an Italian station ticket machine).

 In contrast to ticket holders rail pass users can opt to reserve on Intercity trains when travelling from October to April (except on and around national holidays) but they are mandatory between May and September = €3 for 2nd AND 1st class pass users